sgasimov-dotcom/hello-world-application/README.md

 This documentation describes how to run the hello-world using docker build.

 ### Before you begin
-Make sure you have docker is installed
+Make sure you have Docker, Python3, Flask Library and AWS boto installed

 First you will need to clone the repo